 - Before your discharge from the hospital, we will give you additional instructions. - Continue to use your spirometer taking 10 breaths ever 1-2 hours. - You will work closely with a registered dietitian nutritionist (RDN) to make sure you are getting enough calories while you recover. - You may take a shower, unless you are given other instructions.
 Showering may cause fatigue, shortness of breath, or pain.
-You may need someone to help you. - It is important for you to take prescribed medications after your discharge.
-This may include antireflux/antacid to control possible reflux symptoms. - Any activity restrictions will be discussed with you at your discharge. - You may be sent home with pain medications.
-Since they can cause constipation, we will also give you a prescription for a stool softener to use while you are taking the pain medication. - Do not drive until your doctor gives you the OK.
+You may need someone to help you.
+Do not scrub the incisions allow soap and water to run over them.
+Gently pat dry the area. - It is important for you to take prescribed medications after your discharge.
+This may include antireflux/antacid to control possible reflux symptoms - Check your incisions are healing.
+Keep they clean, dry, and open to the air unless there is oozing. - Any activity restrictions will be discussed with you at your discharge. - Do not drive until your doctor gives you the OK.
 You should have someone with you the first time you do drive.
 Pain may prevent you from being able to turn you head to drive safety. - We will see you for a postoperative visit 1-2 weeks after the surgery.